Acute Injuries

 6 Weeks Post-Op:

-• Continue splint wear between exercise sessions and at night for protection of surgery and for comfort.
+• Continue orthosis wear between exercise sessions and at night for the protection of surgical repair and for comfort.

-• Exercise: Unrestricted Passive Range of Motion exercises may be initiated
+• Passive Range of Motion exercises may be initiated to MCP and CMC as indicated.

 8 Weeks Post-Op: